-The U.S. Department of Energy's (DOE) Hanford Site occupies a land area of about 1,450 km2 (560 mi2) in semi-arid southeastern Washington (Fig. 1).
+The U.S. Department of Energy's (DOE) Hanford Site occupies a land area of about 1,450 km2 (560 mi2) in semi-arid southeastern Washington (Figure 1).
 The Columbia River flows through the Site and forms part of its eastern boundary.
+Flow of the Columbia River is regulated daily according to electric power demands.
+Although the river was once closed to public access, public use for recreational and barge traffic is again practical.
 The southwestern portion of the Site includes the southern terminus of the Rattlesnake Hills with elevations exceeding 1000 m.
 Both unconfined and confined aquifers lie beneath the Site.

 Nuclear and non-nuclear industrial and research activities have been conducted at Hanford since 1943.
 The most environmentally significant activities have involved the production of nuclear materials and the chemical processing and waste management associated with the major product, plutonium.
-Byproduct wastes have included gamma, beta, and alpha-emitting radionuclides, and various nonradioactive chemicals in gaseous, liquid and solid forms.
+Byproduct wastes have included gamma, beta, and alpha-emitting radionuclides and various nonradioactive chemicals in gaseous, liquid and solid forms.

-There are currently four major DOE operations areas on the Hanford Site (Fig. 1).
+There are currently four major DOE operations areas on the Hanford Site (Figure 1).
 The 100 Areas located along the Columbia River include the dual-purpose N Reactor that produced plutonium for national defense and steam for the Hanford Generating Project (HGP), operated by the Washington Public Power Supply System (WPPSS), and eight, now deactivated single-purpose, plutonium production reactors.
 The plutonium uranium extraction (PUREX) plant (reactor fuel reprocessing), plutonium finishing plant (Z Plant), and waste-disposal facilities are located in the 200 Areas on a plateau (elevation 229 m) about 11.3 km west of the Columbia River.
-The 300 Area, located just north of
+The 300 Area, located just north of Richland, Washington contains the uranium fuel manufacturing facilities in support of N Reactor, and research and development laboratories.
+The Fast Flux Test Facility (FFTF) which has operated intermittently since 1981 to test new fuels and materials for future breeder reactor technology is located in the 400 Area.
+Nongovernment facilities within Hanford Site boundaries include HGP, the WPPSS nuclear plant (WNP) sites, WNP-1, WNP-2 and WNP-4, including one commercial reactor (WNP-2) that achieved full operation status in the fall of 1984, and a commercial low-level radioactive-waste burial site near the 200 Areas, 200 Areas, operated by U.S. Ecology.
+The Advanced Nuclear Fuels Corp. (formerly Exxon) fuel fabrication facility is immediately adjacent to, but not located on, Hanford Site property.

-Fig. 1.
+Figure 1.
 The Hanford Site.
 HGP = Hanford Generating Project; REDOX = reduction-oxidation; PUREX = plutonium uranium extraction; WPPSS = Washington Public Power Supply System; FFTF = Fast Flux Test Facility.